 Summer break is over, kids are back in school, and some of them will misbehave.
 School officials stand in loco parentis (“in the place of a parent”); all students must obey the prescribed rules and regulations that school officials and teachers have authority to enforce.
 When a student breaks the rules of conduct and faces suspension, parents who have knowledge about the process and who know where to go for information can be more effectively involved in ensuring a disciplinary process that is fair and consistent.

 School districts are required to develop student codes of conduct and student disciplinary procedures based on California state education law (Education Code section 35291).
 Each public school in turn publishes a code of conduct that must be consistent with the rules established by its district.
 Some school boards send annual notification of the rules of conduct to each new and continuing student in their district.
 A district may instead post these rules on its website.
-Folsom Cordova's district web page has a good example.
 Every school is required to have a copy of its rules available to parents and guardians of district students in the school office.

+Generally, the grounds for suspension and expulsion, and legally required school discipline procedures are located in their entirety in Education Code sections 48900 – 48927.
 Discipline not including suspension is defined in Education Code 48925(d).
-Grounds for suspension and expulsion, and legally required school discipline procedures are located in their entirety in Education Code sections 48900 - 48927.